kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-The controller will **not** create or modify any object on its own.
-Only when a managed resource is deployed will it try to reconcile it.
+The controller will **not** create any object on its own.
+Only when a managed resource is deployed will it try to reconcile (modify) it, if needed.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?